susonsapkota/Kapi-bug-tracking/privacy-policy.md

 **Information Collection and Use**

+Voice and Text Data: When you use the AI speaking or writing exercises, your voice recordings and text inputs are transmitted to third-party cloud providers (Microsoft Azure and Google Gemini) for the sole purpose of processing and providing immediate feedback.
+This data is not stored permanently by us and is used strictly for generating the exercise results.

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to name, email address, and usage data.
 The information that I request will be retained on your device and is not collected by me in any way.

 The app does use third-party services that may collect information used to identify you.